-The Top 5 Free Survey Makers
+Top 6 Free Survey Maker Tools For Marketers

 Free survey tools, or the free plan offered by a paid survey tool, often come with the following limitations:

 - Limited export options.
 You may not be able to export your survey data for review in Excel or Google Sheets.
-There may be a PDF-only export option, or no export ability at all.
+There may be a PDF-only export option or no export ability at all.

 - Limited analytics.
 Free survey tools often skimp on the analytics.
 You may be left to your own pivot tables and Excel expertise if you want to create anything fancy from your survey data.

 - Limited survey functionality.
-This runs the gamut, from a limit on how many respondents or questions you can have per survey, to only allowing so many question types (e.g., multiple choice, long form, etc.).
+This runs the gamut, from a limit on how many respondents or questions you can have per survey, to only allowing so many question types (e.g., multiple-choice, long-form, etc.).

 - Limited extra perks.
-By perks, I mean those other features that take a software from good to great.
-With survey makers, that might mean easy-to-access support, the ability to embed surveys in email or webpages, multiple user accounts, or integration with your other third-party email marketing or CRM software.
+By perks, I mean those other features that make software from good to great.
+With survey makers, that might mean easy-to-access support, the ability to embed surveys in email or webpages, multiple user accounts, or integration with other email marketing or CRM software.

 - No branding.
-Free survey makers give you their tool for free.
+Free survey makers give you their tools for free.
 In return, you provide them with free brand awareness.
 Don’t expect to be able to swap out their logo for your own.
-You’ll probably be stuck with their branding, along with a prominent link to their site throughout the survey, on the thank you page (or both).
+You’ll probably be stuck with their branding, along with a prominent link to their site throughout the survey or on the thank you page (or both).

 If any of the above is a dealbreaker for you, you should plan to drop a little dough on a paid survey tool.
-That’s why I’ve also included the pricing range all the tools featured below.
+That’s why I’ve also included the starting price for all six of the tools featured below.

 In case you end up having to upgrade later, it’s easier to do so from a tool you’re already familiar with.